 For the photographer, there's the most spectacular scenery in Colorado Springs.
 You can take great photos of Gateway and Balanced Rocks from their respective parking lots.
 Or, try the Siamese Twins trail for a unique view of Pikes Peak framed by a beautiful rock formation.

-If you like a more personal touch, you can enjoy free naturalist-led walks, daily at 10 a.m. and 2 p.m., that present fascinating lore about wildflowers, rattlesnakes, gold-seekers and many other topics.
-Call the Visitor and Nature Center at (719) 219-0108 for a schedule of additional walks led by City of Colorado Springs interpreters.
+If you like a more personal touch, you can enjoy free naturalist-led walks, daily 10:30 a.m., that present fascinating lore about wildflowers, rattlesnakes, gold-seekers and many other topics.
+Guided walks are $5, and reservations are required.
+Call the Visitor and Nature Center at (719) 219-0108 for reservations and a schedule of additional walks led by City of Colorado Springs interpreters.
 Special programs are offered year-round and some may require a reservation.
 School Programs are offered during the school year and Junior Ranger Programs are available as well.

 Garden of the Gods Nature Presentations also take place on a daily basis at the Visitor Center.
 They are free, last about 30 minutes, and explore a wide variety of topics, including the geology, ecology, wildlife and the cultural history of the Park.
 For more information call (719) 219-0108.

 Technical climbing is permitted on established routes inside the park.

 Follow the Leave No Trace Seven Principles

 The City of Colorado Springs Parks, Recreation & Cultural Services department is proudly partnered with the Leave No Trace Center for Outdoor Ethics in order to promote environmental stewardship and safeguard the natural, cultural, and historical resources that make Colorado Springs such a fantastic place to live and visit.
 Follow the Leave No Trace Seven Principles to help keep our parks, trails, and open spaces healthy and sustainable.
 Learn more at lnt.org